 This three stage regimen is initiated each time AC is first applied, when drained batteries are most likely to be encountered.
-(This also occurs when the reinitialize button on the optional Remote Panel is activated - see section IV-D - Remote Panel Option).
 The regimen proceeds as follows:

-- l) Bulk Charge When batteries are significantly discharged the charger responds initially by delivering a high amount of DC current, at or near the charger's maximum rated output, in order to rapidly replenish them.
+1) Bulk Charge - When batteries are significantly discharged the charger responds initially by delivering a high amount of DC current, at or near the charger's maximum rated output, in order to rapidly replenish them.
 It is during this stage that charging current is maintained at a high level as battery voltage increases.
 Bulk charging continues until battery voltage reached the "charge" voltage level (where batteries are at about 75-80% of capacity).
-A current limit circuit prevents charger overload during this maximum output stage - 2) Absorption Charge During this second stage of the charge cycle, battery voltage is maintained at the "charge" voltage level.
+A current limit circuit prevents charger overload during this maximum output stage

+2) Absorption Charge - During this second stage of the charge cycle, battery voltage is maintained at the "charge" voltage level.
 Output current begins to taper off as the battery plates become saturated.
-Charge voltage is maintained until the current sensing circuit detects that output current has tapered to about 5-15% of charger rating\.
+Charge voltage is maintained until the current sensing circuit detects that output current has tapered to about 5-15% of charger rating".
 At this point, the batteries are at about 95% of full charge and the Phase Three charger switches to the third and final stage of the charge cycle.